 Callaway Plantation, a historic restoration project, offers a glimpse into the by-gone era of the agricultural South when working plantations speckled the land.
 Telling the intimate story of one family's legacy, visitors to Callaway Plantation, can see, feel & touch 200 years of Wilkes County history.

 Callaway Plantation humbly began with a log cabin in 1785 built by Job Callaway and grew to a 3,000 acre working plantation complete with a brick mansion by the 1860's.
-The property has been passed down through the Callaway Family since its inception and in the 1980's was given as a gift by the Callaway Family to the City of Washington
+The property has been passed down through the Callaway Family since its inception and in the 1980's was given as a gift by the Callaway Family to the City.

 The Grey House c.
 1790 - Built by Jacob Callaway.
 This was their second residence on the Plantation and was occupied until the Brick House was built.
 The Grey House is also decorated with period antiques and serves as an excellent example of Federal Plain Style architecture.